Easy OREO Spiders

 - Perfect for sharing: Whether it’s a classroom Halloween party or a neighborhood get-together, these cookies are easy to make in large batches and always disappear fast.

-What You’ll Need (Ingredients)
+Ingredients You’ll Need

-How to Make Halloween Oreos Spiders
+How to Make Oreo Spiders

-Pro Tips for Best Results
+Tips for the Best Oreo Spider Cookies

-Oreo Spiders Variations
+Variations

 - Switch up the legs: Licorice ropes are traditional, but pretzel sticks add a salty crunch and Twizzler Pull ’n’ Peel makes chewy spider legs kids love.